 EMS is a Microsoft suite of services that helps businesses significantly boost their cybersecurity posture with Microsft Intune, Azure Rights Management, Identity & Access Management, as well as Advanced Threat Protection Analytics.
 These services are designed to protect a company, its data, and employees by streamlining device management, providing cyber threat intelligence, and securing corporate information.

-So basically, what this means is that for a user who has their own laptop, there is a workspace on that laptop that is for corporate information, and we can limit that corporate information within that workspace itself.
+For a user who has their own laptop, there is a workspace on that laptop that is for corporate information, and Microsoft EMS can limit corporate information within that workspace itself.
 When that employee leaves the organization, that corporate workspace is pulled back, as is all the corporate data.

-[Jeffery Lauria] In addition to Intune and device management, there are enhanced security features in EMS.
-Some of them include self-service password resets that enables a user to reset their own password at any point in time.
+In addition to Intune and device management, there are enhanced security features in EMS.
+Some of them include self-service password resets that enable a user to reset their own password at any point in time.
 Similar to what you do with your bank.
 In addition to that, there are identity services.

 Identity services look at the user's behavior, where they're logging in from—are they logging in from a trusted IP address?
 Are they logging in from a geographically dispersed location?
 For example, did they log in 10 minutes ago in Boston, and then 20 minutes in LA?
 That is an impossibility.
 They throw flags.
 In addition to which, the product itself looks at user names and passwords across the web to see if they've been compromised.
 These features help you take a proactive approach to your security.